The USC junior has emerged as a key leader on the 2016 Trojans.

 Spring ball begins March 5.

-2015: The experienced Hawkins was moved from cornerback to free safety in 2015 spring practice and started there all of 2015 as a sophomore.
+2015: Hawkins was moved from cornerback to free safety in 2015 spring practice and started there all of 2015 as a sophomore.
 Overall in 2015 while starting 14 times, he had 70 tackles (third on USC), including 1.5 for losses of 4 yards, plus 2 fumble recoveries (with a TD) and 2 interceptions.
 He had ankle surgery after the season.

 He had 5 tackles, an interception and a fumble recovery against Arkansas State, a tackle against Idaho and 7 tackles against Stanford.
 At Arizona State, he had 2 tackles and returned a fumble 94 yards for a TD.
 He had 7 tackles against Washington, 3 tackles at Notre Dame, 5 stops against Utah and a team-best 8 tackles at California.
 He had 6 tackles (0.5 for loss) against Arizona, 5 tackles at Colorado and 3 tackles and an end-zone interception at Oregon.
 He had 2 tackles against UCLA, then 8 tackles (1 for a loss) against Stanford in the Pac-12 Championship Game and 8 tackles versus Wisconsin.